Clarity logoClarity logoClarity

 Web3 is the vision of a decentralized internet built on blockchain technology.
 Here's what it actually means, real use cases, and honest criticism.

-Web3 is either the future of the internet or a buzzword that sells conference tickets, depending on who you ask.
-The truth is somewhere in between.
-Here's a clear-eyed look at what Web3 means, where it actually delivers value, and where the hype outpaces reality.
+Web3 is either a new model for internet ownership or a buzzword, depending on who you ask.
+The reality is more mixed.
+Here's a practical look at what Web3 means, where it actually delivers value, and where the hype outpaces reality.

 Web1, Web2, Web3: The Short Version